Residential Treatment for Alcoholism

 WHAT DEFINES AN ALCOHOLIC?

 Continued binge or heavy drinking can lead to becoming an alcoholic.
 An alcoholic is someone who has lost his or her ability to control their drinking.
-This means that regardless of consequences, alcoholics are unable to control their consumption of alcohol, even if they want to and even if it’s affecting their lives.
+Therefore, regardless of consequences, alcoholics are unable to control their consumption of alcohol.
+Even if they want to and even if it’s affecting their lives.

 Alcoholism is a disease that affects nearly 18 million people and their families in the United States.
 An estimated 16 million people have been medically diagnosed with Alcohol Use Disorder (AUD).
 AUD is a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.